Skip to content

 Tools

-All 5 tools are public — no credentials needed.
+All 8 tools are public — no credentials needed.

 Tool Description

-wspr_spots Recent WSPR spots
+wspr_spots Recent WSPR spots with flexible filtering

-wspr_band_activity Per-band activity overview
+wspr_band_activity Per-band activity — spots, stations, distances, SNR

 Tool Reference